echeran/smile-of-murugan/webbook/chapter19.md

 > The quivering and shivering heat of Summer". \

-My feeble attempts at alliteration cannot revoke Ramamirtham's perfect sound magic (cf. kanru *kaṇṭu kaṇ kaṇintu* “the eye, growing tender at the sight of the calf", or karu *puraļum pacuvin* peruvayiru, lit. “big belly of a cow in which the embryo rolls"); observe also the technique of association, used in the passage with such skill.
+My feeble attempts at alliteration cannot revoke Ramamirtham's perfect sound magic (cf. *kaṉṟu kaṇṭu kaṇ kaṇintu* “the eye, growing tender at the sight of the calf", or *karu puraḷum pacuviṉ peruvayiṟu*, lit. “big belly of a cow in which the embryo rolls"); observe also the technique of association, used in the passage with such skill.